whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-run-powershell-script.md

 1. Log in as the Local Administrator to your POC machine.
 Use the credentials specified in the previous steps.

     > [!IMPORTANT]
     > Azure Stack requires access to the Internet, either directly or through a transparent proxy.
 The TP2 POC deployment supports exactly one NIC for networking.
-If you have multiple NICs, make sure that only one is enabled (and all others are disabled) before running the deployment script in the next section.2.
-Open an elevated PowerShell console.
+If you have multiple NICs, make sure that only one is enabled (and all others are disabled) before running the deployment script in the next section.

+2. Open an elevated PowerShell console.
 3. In PowerShell, run this command: `cd C:\CloudDeployment\Configuration`.
 If you don't supply any parameters (see **InstallAzureStackPOC.ps1 optional parameters** below), you'll be prompted for the required parameters.
 4. Run the deploy command: `.\InstallAzureStackPOC.ps1`
 5. At the **Enter the password** prompt, enter the same password as the one in Step 8 of the previous section, and then confirm it.
 This is the password to all the virtual machines.
 Be sure to record it.